 ECG 1 on arrival:

-Moments later ECG 2 is taken as he slumps over unconscious on the trolley
+ECG 2 is being taken as the patient becomes unconscious on the trolley

 The first ECG shows:

 - Regular, broad complex tachycardia at around 180 bpm

 - Inferior axis (just leftward of +90 degrees)